10 – 16 July 2022 National Oceanography Centre, Southampton, UK

 How to apply

-Applications and Abstact Submission open now.
+Applications now closed.
 Places are limited to 25; we will allocate places based on the information you provide in the application form.
 We will inform you in March 2022 whether you have been accepted.

 The course is open to all PhD students and early career scientists, both from the UK and other countries.

 If you have any questions about the summer school or the application process, please contact Stephan Matthiesen (email@example.com).